Prostate Diseases

 Screening

-• Most men with prostate cancer die from something else.
+• Many men with prostate cancer die from other causes

 Screening over age 75

-The person’s decision to be screened needs to be made by:
+The decision to be screened should be based on:

 Click here to read the Choosing Wisely recommendations "Tests and treatments for prostate cancer: the latest advice for men"